Ipstenu/dreamobjects/readme.txt

 * Saving temp files to upgrade (vs it's own folder)

 == Upgrade notice ==
-This is a MAJOR update to the plugin (hence the version bump) and now includes the full SDK with more features.
+3.0 is a MAJOR update to the plugin (hence the version bump) and now includes the full SDK with more features.
 No settings changes should be lost.
+3.1 fixes (more of) the large file backup problem.